 - 1) We will use The Teaching Strategies GOLD Assessment system which measures the knowledge, skills, and behaviors that are most predictive of school success.
-The tool has 38 objectives, including 2 objectives related to English language acquisition. - 2) Teacher observations of each child will be conducted 3 times per year: the first will be completed by mid-October to gain a baseline for the student; the second will be done mid-year (approximately February) to measure progress and identify any areas of need; and the third in May to assess progress throughout the school year. - Review the American Reading Company Literacy program outcomes to measure the number of books read at home with the child throughout the year.
+The tool has 38 objectives, including 2 objectives related to English language acquisition. - 2) Teacher observations of each child will be conducted 3 times per year: the first will be completed by mid-October to gain a baseline for the student; the second will be done mid-year (approximately February) to measure progress and identify any areas of need; and the third in May to assess progress throughout the school year. - 3) We measure the number of books read at home with the child throughout the year.